 Storage Bags for DIY Trail Meals

 Backpacking meals like those from Mountain House are in foil-lined bags.
 These are sealed to keep out oxygen and humidity.
 However, you can probably get by with using regular zip bags for packaging your DIY meals.

 *Many hikers like to put each meal in its own pouch.
 This makes it easy to portion out meals and prevents you from overeating.
 But you can also store your meals in bulk and just measure them out before preparing on the trail.

-Best Freeze-Dried Foods in Bulk
+Where to Buy Freeze-Dried Foods in Bulk

 Bulk Freeze-Dried Meat